Golden retriever with bowls of natural probiotic food for dogs, including yogurt and blueberries.

 After you start adding probiotics, pay close attention to your dog.
 You’re looking for positive changes like better digestion, less gas, and firmer stools.
 It’s completely normal to see some mild gas or bloating at first as their gut microbiome adjusts to the new bacteria.
 However, if you notice ongoing tummy troubles or loose stools, it’s a sign to scale back the amount or try a different food source.
 This observation period is crucial for making sure you’re giving your dog the right support for their unique needs and keeping them happy and healthy.

-Ingredients to Avoid in Probiotic Foods
+Reading the Label: What to Avoid in Probiotic Foods

 When you're sharing foods from your own kitchen, like yogurt or kefir, it’s important to become a bit of a label detective.
 While these foods can be great for your dog's gut, the human versions are often packed with ingredients that aren't so friendly for our four-legged family members.
 A quick scan of the nutrition label can help you sidestep additives that could cause tummy upset or more serious health issues, ensuring your dog gets all the benefits without any of the bad stuff.